Winnipeg General Hospital

-Winnipeg General Hospital is a hospital that was founded in 1872 in Winnipeg, Manitoba.
+Winnipeg General Hospital is a hospital in Winnipeg, Manitoba.
 It was built on the estate of Andrew McDermot.
-The driving force behind the hospital was McDermott's son-in-law Andrew Bannatyne.
+The driving force behind the hospital was McDermott's son-in-law, Andrew Bannatyne.
 The hospital is part of the Health Sciences Centre, one of the largest hospitals in Canada.

 History

 In 1882, a 20-bed hospital was built on land donated by Andrew McDermot.
-It was later exchanged for a larger site and the first building were constructed in 1884.
-The site grew and Henry Sandham Griffith designed a major addition to the hospital in 1903.
+It was later exchanged for a larger site and the first building was constructed in 1884.
+Henry Sandham Griffith designed a major addition to the hospital in 1903.

 In 1937, contractor William Arthur Irish added another building costing $25,000.

-The hospital merged Winnipeg Children's Hospital and Winnipeg Rehabilitation Hospitals in 1972 to become the Health Sciences Centre.
+The hospital merged with Winnipeg Children's Hospital and Winnipeg Rehabilitation Hospitals in 1972 to become the Health Sciences Centre.

 Edward Benson

 One of the founders of Winnipeg General Hospital was Dr. Edward Benson (1843–1904).

-Born in Peterborough, Ontario, son of Colonel J. R. Benson and Catherine Lee, he studied medicine at Louisville, Kentucky during the United States Civil War.
+Born in Peterborough, Ontario on March 1849, son of Colonel J. R. Benson and Catherine Lee, he studied medicine at Louisville, Kentucky during the United States Civil War.
 Later he went to New York's Bellevue Hospital where he passed his final examinations before he was 21 years old.
 Returning to Canada he received a Canadian medical diploma at Toronto, and practised at Peterborough and Lindsay, Ontario.

-Benson came to Winnipeg in 1874 following his brothers (Lieutenant James Benson) who was with the Wolseley Expedition.
+Benson came to Winnipeg in 1874 following his brother, Lieutenant James Benson, who was with the Wolseley Expedition.
+He was also an early dentist practitioner.
+He opened a dental practice around 1881.

-James Lee Benson (1849–1926) He was also an early Dentist practitioner.
-Born at Peterborough, Ontario in March 1849, he returned to Winnipeg around 1881 and began a dental practice.
 He was the first elected President of the Manitoba Dental Association.
 He went to the Yukon during the Klondike Gold Rush and remained at Dawson City for seven years.
-He died at Winnipeg on 3 July 1926, survived by a son and three daughters.
+He died at Winnipeg on 3 July 1926.
 He was buried in Old Kildonan Cemetery.